defi-wonderland/canon-guard-docs/docs/concepts/factories.md

 But, why factories?

-- Provenance: every child records its factory as `PARENT` (via constructor arg), and factories keep a registry of their children.
+- Provenance: Every child records its factory as `PARENT` (via constructor arg), and factories keep a registry of their children.
 Canon Guard can use this to accept a builder because it belongs to an allow‑listed hub/factory.
-- Repeatability: avoid re‑entering long constructor parameter lists, so it reduces human error.
+- Repeatability: Avoid re‑entering long constructor parameter lists, so it reduces human error.
-- Policy: pre‑approve a whole hub (or all its children) for the short path.
+- Policy: Pre‑approve a whole hub (or all its children) for the short path.
 Keep everything else on the long path.

 ## Flow